-- Participations in joint actions across borders; Joint actions may be organised in-situ or online, and they include: targeted events (conferences, seminars, workshops); Meetings to network/exchange experiences/harmonise approaches; On-demand advisory meetings and/or other events organised by Interact (e.g.; peer-to-peer exchange visits). - Participations in joint training schemes: Training schemes include: In-situ/online training events.
-Compared to joint actions, training events focus on teaching of specific knowledge and skills.
-They include practicing, i.e.; use exercises and simulations to promote application of the content to job tasks.; Online learning courses.
-They combine online educational materials and opportunities for interaction.
-Compared to training events, online learning courses are generally self-paced and can be conducted any time and place and/or other training programmes (e.g.; blended learning combining online learning activities with face-to-face interaction). - Jointly developed solutions include: Harmonised templates for programme implementation and management; Guidance documents, clarification fiches; Repositories of practices/results; Web tools supporting programme management, communication and visibility; Targeted promotional campaigns and/or other solutions offered by Interact
+- Participations in joint actions across borders; Joint actions include Targeted events (conferences, seminars, workshops); Meetings to network/exchange experiences/harmonise approaches; On-demand advisory meetings and/or other events organised by Interact (e.g., peer-to-peer exchange visits).
+Joint actions may be organised in-person or online. - Participations in joint training schemes: In Interact we refer to training schemes as Certified Trainings to distinguish them from our other training services.
+Certified trainings include training events (organised in-person or online) and self-paced online learning.
+Compared to joint actions (above), trainings focus on teaching of specific knowledge and skills, and they include practicing, i.e. exercises and simulations to promote application of the content to practical job tasks. - Jointly developed solutions: Harmonised templates for programme implementation and management; Guidance documents, clarification fiches; Repositories of practices/results; Web tools supporting programme management, communication and visibility; Targeted promotional campaigns and/or other solutions offered by Interact

-This matrix is the basis for "how" discussion as it gives various examples how the target groups' needs will be addressed in the future programme.
+This matrix is the basis for "how" discussion as it gives various examples how the target groups' needs will be addressed in the Interact IV programme.